Robertfarb/whiteboarding-curriculum/tutorials/simple-node-app/README.md

 ## Quick Launch

-Unfortunately there is no live demo link.
 Clone the repository and follow Phase 0, setting up a Google Cloud Project and a PostgreSQL database.
 Copy your clientID and client secret from Google into `backend/util.js`.
 Run `npm start` in the console to start the backend server, and visit http://localhost:3000/ to log in.

 ## About